 Here’s a partial list of books that we bought ourselves or received as gifts over the years.
-We’ve included some of our favourites at the top, and at the bottom included a number of books that you can download in .pdf format (they will have the file size in brackets).
+We’ve included some of our favorites at the top, and at the bottom included a number of books that you can download for free in .pdf format (they will have the file size in brackets).
+For most of the rest, they have Amazon links, for which we earn a (very) small amount as an Amazon Associate from qualifying purchases, (but this doesn’t cost you any extra).
 If you have any recommendations please share them!

 Two in a Boat is a personal account of a couple’s life at sea, from her perspective.
 After buying a small yacht (called Jameeleh) and teaching themselves to sail it (a process not without its fair share of disasters), they set out to cross the Atlantic.